osposweb/osposweb.github.io/OSPOS-development-index.md

 #### Client side requirements

 **The hardware on which OSPOS will be consumed and used by employees**, could be any that runs Firefox or any modern web browser.
-Real install are in the server side (below the requirements, continue reading), theres the officially tested supported web browsers:
+Real install are in the server side (below the requirements, continue reading), there is the officially tested supported web browsers:

 |name                                                 | minimal version | observations                         |
 |---------------------------------------------------- | --------------- | ------------------------------------ |